jg2185/Recipe-Retrieval-2.0/README.md

 To download the necessary data for this package:
 [link](https://drive.google.com/drive/folders/1ZRHldNCmdHYx_oCri1YJzakTDLacEa1h?usp=sharing)

+Please ensure that you download the file readable_recipes.txt and place it in the 'data' folder to properly utilize the package.

 ## Contributor

 `recipe_retrieval_2.0` was created by Jess Godes, Linda Ding, Yi Luo, Chuyun Kuang.